 8 Tools to Help You Travel Forever and Live Rent Free

 So you’ve decided to do it.
 You have a friend or family member who can store your belongings for an undetermined period of time, you’ve tied up loose ends, and your bags are packed.
-It’s time to start traveling long term!
+It’s time to start traveling long-term!

-But now what?
 You have a few family members and distant friends who have offered up a couch if you’re in their neck of the woods, but surely they won’t appreciate your arrival on their doorstep with no planned departure date in sight.

-Here are eight handy resources to help you get started on your long term travel adventure:
+Here are eight handy resources to help you get started on your long-term travel adventure:

 By joining this service (annual membership is approximately US$30), you will gain access to a classified system of people looking for caretakers in exchange for rent-free living.
 The opportunities vary widely in scope from ranch hands, to organic farm workers, campground hosting, motel management, nursing for the elderly, to just plain house sitting.
 Locales for your next potential gig could be anywhere in the world, from numerous U.S. locations, to Australia, to Europe and even Micronesia.